anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 $ make
 $ sudo make install
 ```

+Note: You will get some warnings from hydra source but like stated above the hydra hw or driver is NOT supported and should be avoided.
+So basically this driver ONLY supports the Kvaser Leaf Light v2.

 ## Kernel version >= 4.x
 Go to kvaser webpage and download kvaser socket can drivers.
 Install according to instructions.